klojang4j/klojang-templates/README.md

 ## Using Nested Templates

-Nested templates add an extra dimension ("depth") to a Klojang template.
+Nested templates add an extra dimension ("depth") to the root template.
 This makes it almost literally become a mold into which you can sink objects with the same shape.
 Or, put another way, if the structure of the template reflects the structure of the model object, you can "blast" the data into the template with a